An index bound for smooth umbilic points

+\begin{Thm} The number of umbilic points on a $C^{3+\alpha}$-smooth convex 2-sphere in Euclidean 3-space is greater than one. \end{Thm}

+The prove starts with the reformulation of questions regarding umbilic points on convex surfaces in ${\mathbb R}^3$ in terms of questions regarding complex points on Lagrangian sections in $TS^2$ with its canonical neutral K\"ahler structure \cite{gak05}.
+Indeed, it is easily seen that Theorem \ref{t:1} is equivalent to:
-{\it The index of any isolated complex point on a $C^{2+\alpha}$-smooth Lagrangian section $\Sigma$ of $TS^2$ is less than 4.} The section $\Sigma$ is the set of oriented normal lines to the surface $S$, considered as a surface (with a loss of one derivative) in the 4-manifold $TS^2$ of all oriented lines in Euclidean 3-space.

-The Main Theorem is proven as follows.
+\begin{Thm} The index of any isolated complex point on a $C^{2+\alpha}$-smooth Lagrangian section $\Sigma$ of $TS^2$ is less than four. \end{Thm}

+The section $\Sigma$ is the set of oriented normal lines to the surface $S$, considered as a surface (with a loss of one derivative) in the 4-manifold $TS^2$ of all oriented lines in Euclidean 3-space.
+Theorem \ref{t:3} is proven as follows.

 Suppose for the sake of contradiction that there exists a $C^{2+\alpha}$-smooth Lagrangian section of $TS^2$ containing an isolated complex point of index $4+k$ for $k\geq 0$.
-Join a neighbourhood containing the complex point to a totally real Lagrangian hemisphere by the addition of a Lagrangian annulus (for an explicit example of such a hemisphere see \cite{GaK}).
+Join a neighbourhood containing the complex point to a totally real Lagrangian hemisphere by the addition of a Lagrangian annulus.

-Generically, this annulus contains isolated elliptic and hyperbolic complex points, where the complex index is $+1$ and $-1$, respectively.
-By Lai's index formula (see \cite{forst}) the sum of the complex indices on $\Sigma$ is $\chi(T\Sigma)+\chi(N\Sigma)=4$, and so the sum of the hyperbolic and elliptic indices is $-k$.
+Generically, this annulus will contain isolated elliptic and hyperbolic complex points, where the complex index is $+1$ and $-1$, respectively.
+By Lai's index formula (see e.g. \cite{forst}) the sum of the complex indices on $\Sigma$ is $\chi(T\Sigma)+\chi(N\Sigma)=4$, and so the sum of the hyperbolic and elliptic indices is $-k$.

 A straight-forward application of the h-principle proves that elliptic and hyperbolic complex points can be cancelled pair-wise in the Lagrangian category, leaving exactly $k$ hyperbolic points in the annulus.
 Denote the resulting Lagrangian section by $\Sigma'$.
 A corresponding surface in ${\mathbb R}^3$ that is orthogonal to the oriented lines of $\Sigma'$ is shown schematically below with its umbilics and their indices.